darcymccoy/soen345-project/Testing and Quality Assurance/TEST_PLAN.md

 - Verify that `Database` methods correctly communicate with Firebase (CRUD operations)
 - Verify that `Server` helper methods parse and sanitize JSON correctly
 - Ensure no regressions are introduced during development via CI/CD
+- Ensure correctness of decision logic using CACC testing
+- Ensure structural correctness of event-handling logic using CFG testing

 ---